melowntech/workshop/tutorials/geojson.rst

 to point to a map configuration we prepared in Melown Cloud for this purpose.
 You can create your own map in `Melown Cloud <https://www.melown.com/cloud>`__.
-We set the `position <https://github.com/Melown/vts-browser-js/wiki/VTS-Browser-Map-API#position>`__ to San Francisco Golden Bridge.
+We set the `position <https://github.com/Melown/vts-browser-js/wiki/VTS-Browser-Map-API#position>`__ to San Francisco Golden Gate Bridge.
 You can discover more about browser configuration parameters in
 `documentation <https://github.com/Melown/vts-browser-js/wiki/VTS-Browser-API#options>`__.